+The applicant's request can be considered consistent with the existing Future Land Use.
 The Board should evaluate the compatibility of this application within the context of Administrative Policies 2 - 8 of the Future Land Use Element.

-Analysis of Administrative Policy #3 - Compatibility between this site and the existing or proposed land uses in the area.
+Analysis of Administrative Policy #3 - Compatibility between this site and the existing or proposed land uses in the area: